 But getting a personal loan should not be taken lightly.
 You don’t just grab whatever is available at the moment.
-Personal loans work very differently from other types of credit because you need to learn how to compare personal loan rates and other features to make sure you can realistically pay it back.
+Personal loans work very differently from other types of credit because you need to learn how to compare personal loans to make sure you can realistically pay back what you owe.

-In this article, we’ll discuss the most important details you should look for when shopping for a personal loan and how to compare personal loan rates and offers from different lenders.
+In this article, we’ll discuss the most important details you should look for when shopping for a personal loan and how to compare personal loans from different lenders in the Philippines.

-How to Compare Personal Loan Rates: 6 Things to Look For
+How to Compare Personal Loans in the Philippines: 6 Things to Look For

-Whether it’s your first time to take out a personal loan or not, it’s important to know how to compare loans among different lenders to make sure you’re getting the right loan product.
+Whether it’s your first time taking out a personal loan or not, it’s important to know how to compare loans among different lenders to make sure you’re getting the right loan product.
 Here are important things to take note of.